whitemike889/dagger/tutorial/05-abstraction-for-output.md

 ```

 Once again, nothing has changed about the _behavior_ of our application, but
-it's now easy to write unit tests for our command without it actually writing to
+it's now easy to write unit tests for our command without causing it to actually
-`System.out`.
+write to `System.out`.

 > **CONCEPTS**
 >